-- 1. The parties stipulated to the following facts: - A. Venue is proper in the (City) Field Office of the Texas Department of Insurance, Division of Workers' Compensation. - B. On \\\\\, the Claimant was the employee of (Employer). - C. On \\\\\, employer had workers' compensation insurance coverage with Texas Mutual Insurance Co., carrier.

-- D. On \\\\\, the Claimant sustained a compensable injury in the form of a back injury while in the course and scope of his employment with (Employer). - E. The IRO overturned the adverse determination of the Carrier on January 15, 2010 regarding sessions of chronic pain management for eight hours per day for five days per week for two weeks for the Claimant's \\\\\\ injury. - 2.
-Carrier delivered to Claimant a single document stating the true corporate name of Carrier, and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 1. - 3.
-The requested sessions of chronic pain management for eight hours per day for five days per week for two weeks are consistent with the recommendations in the ODG. - 4.
-Chronic pain management for eight hours per day for five days per week for two weeks is health care reasonably required for the compensable injury of \\\\\\.
+- 1. The parties stipulated to the following facts: - A. Venue is proper in the (City)Field Office of the Texas Department of Insurance, Division of Workers' Compensation. - B. On (Date of Injury), the Claimant was the employee of (Employer), employer. - C. On (Date of Injury), employer had workers' compensation insurance coverage with American Home Assurance Company, carrier. - D. On (Date of Injury), the Claimant sustained a compensable injury while in the course and scope of his employment. - E. The IRO upheld the adverse determination of the Carrier on May 10, 2011 regarding 10 days (80 hours) of chronic pain management for the Claimant's (Date of Injury) injury. - 2.
+Carrier delivered to Claimant and Provider a single document stating the true corporate name of Carrier, and the name and street address of Carrier's registered agent, which document was admitted into evidence as Hearing Officer's Exhibit Number 1. - 3.
+The requested 10 days (80 hours) of chronic pain management is not consistent with the recommendations in the ODG for the treatment and neither the Claimant nor the Provider presented other evidence-based medicine in support of the necessity of the treatment. - 4.
+The requested 10 days (80 hours) of chronic pain management is not health care reasonably required for the compensable injury of (Date of Injury).